Hegghammer/daiR/README.md

 <img align="right" src="man/figures/logo.png" width="120">

 **daiR** is an R package for [Google Document AI](https://cloud.google.com/document-ai), a powerful server-based OCR processor with support for over 60 languages.
-The package provides a wrapper for the Document AI API and comes with additional tools for output file parsing and text reconstruction.
+The package provides an interface for the Document AI API and comes with additional tools for output file parsing and text reconstruction.
 See the `daiR` [website](https://dair.info/) for more details.

 ## Use